hayden-sutter/Web-Scraping/README.md

 <h2>Program walk-through:</h2>

-To get a complete walk throuhg of the project click on the pdf that has been added to this repository above or download the code and run it in Jupyter Notebook.
+To get a complete walk through of the project click on the pdf that has been added to this repository above or download the code and run it in Jupyter Notebook.